MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 ### -DelayedDelicensingEnabled
 This parameter is available only in the cloud-based service.

-The DelayedDelicensingEnabled parameter enables or disables a 30 days grace period for Exchange Online license removals from mailboxes.
+The DelayedDelicensingEnabled parameter enables or disables a 30 day grace period for Exchange Online license removals from mailboxes.
 Valid values are:

 - $true: Exchange Online license removals from mailboxes are delayed by 30 days.
 Admins can use the delay to identify potential mistakes and avoid disruptions for affected users.
 - $false: Exchange Online license removals from mailboxes aren't delayed.
 This is the default value.